KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#1/DAY-#5.md

 # Day-5: Log Analysis Basics – Linux Auth Log

 ## Objective:
-The objective of this lab is to simulate an **SSH brute force attack** and demonstrate how to detect it using **Linux authentication logs**.
-Students will learn how to identify multiple failed login attempts and analyze patterns to uncover brute force activity.
+The objective of this lab was to simulate an SSH brute force attack and demonstrate how to detect it using Linux authentication logs.
+I identified multiple failed login attempts and analyzed log patterns to uncover and understand brute force activity.

 ## Lab Setup
 ### System Requirements